 - They encounter problems such as difficulties in integrating into local society and a lower quality of life (very often they have better accommodation in Belarus).
 In such cases Internet-communities become a very important source of socialisation abroad. - Those who have families tend to need to have bigger incentives to move, such as lack of money or problems with accommodation in Belarus.
 Often they could change their occupation to earn more money in Belarus, but they choose emigration to continue to work in their own profession.
-Communication with potential migrants to EU countries (Czech Republic, Latvia), as well as people with the experience of labour migration to CIS countries (Russia, Ukraine).
-In-depth interviews were carried out with representatives of the IOM, La Strada and the Ministry of Labour and Social Protection (Department of Managing of Occupation Policy).

-the local community is not such a serious problem for them, but may be a very serious challenge to take care of the family.

-There are difficulties with transmitting money from abroad especially when attempting to avoid taxes.
+Communication with the local community is not such a serious problem for them, but may be a very serious challenge to take care of the family. - There are difficulties with transmitting money from abroad especially when attempting to avoid taxes.
 It is common also that separation can lead to family breakdown.
 At the same time there are several labour migration programmes which assist in the moving of specialists and their families, although semi-legal or illegal employment in some such cases may put them in an even more vulnerable position.

-C. Number of migrants
+4.3.
+Number of migrants

-Official statistics in Belarus doesn't capture all migrants30.
+Official statistics in Belarus doesn't capture all migrants.
 The official data on the number of international migrants drastically differs from the experts' estimations.
-Belarusian official statistical data are based on the rules of population registration by place of residence31 and place of stay divided into temporary migrants, who are registered by place of stay, and permanent migrants.
+Belarusian official statistical data are based on the rules of population registration by place of residence and place of stay divided into temporary migrants, who are registered by place of stay, and permanent migrants.
 According to the International Labour Organisation (ILO) database, the number of migrants from Belarus was 12-14 thousands per year in 2000-2005.

 According to official data, only 4,200 Belarusians were working abroad with signed contracts or agreements in 2009 (2,600 of them in Russia).
 However, a quantitative assessment of the number of labour migrants from Belarus is rather complicated.
-First, there is no border between Belarus and Russia - the main recipient of its labour force.
-Second, labour migrants often work unofficially and do not provide any information to any statistical office.
-Third, there was no Labour Force Survey (hereafter - LFS) in Belarus until 201232.
-The only available regular source of information was Household Budget Survey (hereafter - HBS), but the information about labour migrants obtained from this survey was not published, as the HBS was not designed to cover labour market issues properly and labour migration estimates were not valid.
+First, there is no border between